 Each broadcast TWT is uniquely identified by the <broadcast TWT ID, MAC address> tuple, where the broadcast TWT ID is the value of the Broadcast TWT ID subfield and is greater than 0 and the MAC address is the address of the TWT scheduling AP.
 (17/296r1)

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 13783):

-Broadcast TWT schedules are advertised by TWT scheduling APs in frames that carry TWT elements with the Broadcast subfield equal to 1 and the Wake TBTT Negotiation subfield equal to 0 as described in 27.7.3.2 (Rules for TWT scheduling AP).(#4767)(#4846)
+Broadcast TWT schedules are advertised by TWT scheduling APs in frames that carry TWT elements the Negotiation Type subfield equal to 2 as described in 27.7.3.2 (Rules for TWT scheduling AP).(#13783) (#4767)(#4846)

-Negotiations to join or leave a Broadcast TWT are performed with an exchange of frames that carry TWT elements with the Broadcast subfield equal to 1 and the Wake TBTT Negotiation subfield equal to 1 as described in 27.7.3.3 (Rules for TWT scheduled STA).(#4767)(#4846)
+Negotiations to join or leave a Broadcast TWT are performed with an exchange of frames that carry TWT elements with the Negotiation Type subfield equal to 3 as described in 27.7.3.3 (Rules for TWT scheduled STA).(#13783) (#4767)(#4846)

 TGax Editor: Insert the paragraph below of this subclause as follows (#CID 11848):

+The TWT scheduling AP may send an unsolicited TWT response with the Trigger subfield equal to 1 to a non-AP HE STA that has set the Broadcast TWT Support subfield to 1 in the HE Capabilities elements that it transmits to the AP.
+The TWT response shall have one of these values in the TWT Command field: Accept TWT, Alternate TWT, or Dictate TWT.
+An unsolicited TWT response with TWT Command field of Alternate TWT or Dictate TWT contains an advisory notification to the recipient of TWT parameters that are likely to be accepted by the AP if the recipient transmits a subsequent TWT request to the AP that includes those TWT parameters.
+An unsolicited TWT response with the TWT Command field of Accept TWT allocates a broadcast TWT schedule to the receiving STA.
+A STA that receives an unsolicited TWT response with the TWT Command field of Accept TWT may transmit a TWT Teardown frame or a TWT response with TWT Command field set to Reject TWT to withdraw from the unsolicited broadcast TWT schedule.(#11848)